 Or maybe it’s that, when we’re removed from America, we start to grow these ideals in our heads of what America or Christianity should be, and if it’s not, we want it to change.
 And for me, I want America to be this peace-loving country where we all just get along with each other rather than despise our differences.
 Come to think of it, I want that for the world: a world where we can agree to disagree, move past that point and work together in love.
 I know, I know, I sound like a hippy, Peace Corps Volunteer – what’s wrong with me?
-I think that’s why, for a large part of Ramadan, I found myself writing blogs against the Tea Party or criticizing any form of American fundamentalism, especially within Christianity.
+I think that’s why, for a large part of Ramadan, I found myself criticizing any form of American fundamentalism, especially within Christianity.
 When you’re removed from it, you get to look at it from the outside and name what you think it should be and how you think it should work properly.
 For all of those who have said Peace Corps is like an anthropologist’s dream, the real anthropological experiment, I think, is looking back at your own culture temporarily removed from it.
 Or at least, those seem to be some of the things Ramadan really brought out of me.

-A month ago, anyhow, I stated in a blog that “Ramadan this year [should be] about humbling myself, experiencing – in small ways, mind you – this very different religion and culture in a way that intend[s] the utmost of respect and in a way that might teach me a little more about who I am, as well.”
+A month ago, anyhow, I stated that “Ramadan this year [should be] about humbling myself, experiencing – in small ways, mind you – this very different religion and culture in a way that intend[s] the utmost of respect and in a way that might teach me a little more about who I am, as well.”
 That is, I didn’t go in this hoping to play Jr. Muslim.
 But I did hope to reflect on how this Muslim holiday in this Muslim country could shape and guide my American, Christian sensibilities, or rather, how might I as an American Christian learn a little bit about myself and about my own sense of holiness if I compare that part of who I am to how Muslims in Morocco understand (or misunderstand) their own sense of holiness?
 I think that happened, but I don’t think it happened in any of the ways I would have expected.

 Case in point, twas the night before l-3id l-ftur (pron. “layed”), the holiday where Muslims break fast and greet one another celebrating that the month has come to an end, and I invited the director of my Dar Chebab over hoping to get an invitation to his house for breaking fast.
 I asked him, “What should I do tomorrow for the holiday?”
 He responded, “You should wake up.
 And then you should eat something.”
 I cracked up, and he told me he was traveling to Guercif, so he wouldn’t be around for breaking the fast; otherwise, I could’ve joined him.
 (As an aside, I think it’s worth mentioning that one of my real struggles here, amplified by the Ramadan experience, has been living in a city as a male.
 Females and people who live in smaller villages get invitations to eat with families to the point that they are overwhelmed by the hospitality – really, it puts America’s southern hospitality to shame.
 But for whatever reason, people in the city aren’t as welcoming and certainly aren’t as welcoming to males, so if you kind of have to put yourself out there and go the extra mile if you want to make friends, and that’s been difficult for me.)